-King Penguins on South Georgia by Nigel Wheatley.
+King Penguins at one of the several massive colonies on the island of South Georgia by Nigel Wheatley.

 Humpback, Killer, Fin and Sei Whales, Commerson's, Hourglass and Peale's Dolphins, Southern Elephant Seal, Leopard Seal, Southern Sealion, Antarctic and South American Fur Seals, and Crabeater and Weddell Seals.
 Also a chance of Blue, Southern Right (mostly Oct-Nov), Southern Bottlenose, Cuvier's Beaked, Gray's Beaked and Antarctic Minke Whales.
 (Reindeer have been introduced to South Georgia).